camilovietnam/smart-contracts-101/001 Lottery/README.md

 The contract code is inside the file `/contracts/Lottery.sol` Available operations:

+**Updating environment data**: Copy the file `.env.example` to `.env` and update the information inside of it.
+We need a passkey in order to unlock the address which will deploy the contract, as this operation will consume some of your Ether and it is therefore necessary to authenticate.
+Read the next section to know how to deploy and get your contract's address.

 **Compile and deploy**: Run command `node deploy.js`.
 The output of the terminal will show the contract's ABI and the address (assuming it was successful).

 Example: